mrange/PushStream6/BLOG.md

 In a dream world it would be great if we could have a data pipeline with very little overhead for both memory and CPU.
 Let's try to see what we can do with `InlineIfLambda`.

-`seq` is an alias for `IEnumerable<_>` which is a so called pull data pipeline.

-The consumer pulls value through the pipeline by calling `MoveNext` and `Current` on `IEnumerable<_>`.
+`seq`, that is an alias for `IEnumerable<_>`, is a so called pull  pipeline.
+The consumer pulls value through the pipeline by calling `MoveNext` and `Current` until `MoveNext` returns `false`.

 Another approach is to let the producer of data push data through the pipeline.
 This kind of pipeline tends to be simpler to implement and more performant.

-What also makes PushStream applicable for `InlineIfLambda` is that it can be implemented as nested lambdas so `InlineIfLambda` should help.

-A variant of push streams would look like this:
+We call it `PushStream` and as it is essentially nested lambdas  `InlineIfLambda` could help improve performance.

 ```fsharp
 type PushStream<'T> = ('T -> bool) -> bool
 ```

-A `PushStream<_>` is a function that accepts a receiver function `'T->bool` and calls the receiver function until there are no more values are returned or the receiver function returns `false` indicating it wants no more values. `PushStream<_>` returns `true` if the producer values was fully consumed and `false` if the consumption is stopped before reaching the end of the producer.
+A `PushStream` is a function that accepts a receiver function `'T->bool` and calls the receiver function until there are no more values are returned or the receiver function returns `false` indicating it wants no more values. `PushStream` returns `true` if the producer values was fully consumed and `false` if the consumption is stopped before reaching the end of the producer.

-A `PushStream` module could then look like this:
+A `PushStream` module could look something like this:

 ```fsharp
 // 'T PushStream is an alternative syntax for PushStream<'T>